2006 Canadian Soccer League season

 The 2006 Canadian Soccer League season was the 9th season for the Canadian Soccer League.
 The season began on May 19, 2006, and concluded on October 15, 2006, with Italia Shooters defeating Serbian White Eagles, 1–0, at Esther Shiner Stadium to win their first CSL Championship.
 In the regular season Serbia clinched the International Division, and Oakville Blue Devils secured their first National Division title.
 The league was re-branded as the Canadian Soccer League, and renamed their two existing conferences into the International and National division.
 The changes brought about an increase in sponsorship, media coverage, and a 50% increase in attendance.
 The CSL also received greater autonomy from the Ontario Soccer Association.
 The league struck an agreement with the Toronto Community News which provided coverage for the league and its member clubs through their nine community newspapers.

 Changes from 2005 season

 The Canadian Professional Soccer League changed their name to the Canadian Soccer League.
 Two new conferences were created International, and National, replacing the Eastern, and Western conferences.
-Vaughan Shooters changed their name to Italia Shooters and Toronto Supra changed their name to Toronto Supra Portuguese.
+The Vaughan Shooters changed their name to Italia Shooters and Toronto Supra changed their name to Toronto Supra Portuguese.
 Both joined the newly created international division, re-kindling the spirit of the National Soccer League.
 The Serbian White Eagles, and the Caribbean Selects began play as an expansion franchise in the International Conference.
 The White Eagles played under the same name in the CSL's predecessor league the National Soccer League in 1974.
 The Hamilton Thunder, and the Durham Storm had their franchises revoked.
 Most of the matches were scheduled for the weekend in order to save travel expenses for the clubs, and the league eliminated the playoff wildcard match for the host club.